visgl/luma.gl/docs/webgl/query.md

 # Query

-A `Query` object

-* Provides a way to measure the duration of a set of GL commands, without stalling the rendering pipeline.
+* A `Query` object provides a way to measure the duration of a set of GL commands, without stalling the rendering pipeline.

 Exposes a `promise` member that tracks the state of the query when `poll` is used to update queries.